 Charity funds can sometimes help with a portion of your pet's emergency medical care.
 However, these funds are often limited, especially in this current economy.
 There may be significant requirements to meet and even if you qualify, it may only cover a few hundred dollars of the bill.
 You shouldn’t count on these funds, but if you are desperate, they may be an avenue to explore.

 You can check with some of the larger national pet charities, discuss it with your veterinarian.
-This American Animal Hospital Association article lists some funds and pet charities you might want to check out.
+This Best Friends article lists some funds and pet charities you might want to check out.

 Whichever financial plan you choose, it’s important you have something in place for those unexpected expenses.
 Hopefully your pet will be healthy and never experience a serious illness or emergency – but regardless, the peace of mind in knowing you have a plan should something happen is worth it.